exelix11/OdysseyEditor/README.md

 The releases include the full editor.

 ## Building
-This is just the odyssey plugin, to build you need to download an EditorCore commit that matches the version you want to build (aka if you want to build latest odyssey editor, latest EditorCore should work).
+This is just the odyssey plugin, to build you need to download an EditorCore commit that matches the version you want to build (aka if you want to build latest odyssey editor, latest EditorCore should work as they're often committed at the same time).

-Download this repo, and symlink it (or just copy it) to the GamePlugins folder of EditorCore, add it to the solution and build.
+Download this repo, add it to the EditorCore solution and build.